Don’t Believe Everything You Think, Part 1

 About the author:

-Cami Martin, MPH, is the assistant director for the residential Nedley Depression & Anxiety Recovery Program and the assistant manager for Nedley Health Solutions (NHS) and Nedley Clinic.
+Cami Martin is a health educator with a Master in Public Health.
+She is the assistant director for the residential Nedley Depression & Anxiety Recovery Program and the assistant manager for Nedley Health Solutions (NHS) and Nedley Clinic.
 She also works as the director and trainer for the community-based health education program, Optimize Your Brain™, and a trainer for the 8-week Nedley Depression & Anxiety Recovery Program™.
 Cami works closely with all NHS programs to continually enhance and expand each program.

 [i] Nedley, Neil.
 (2016).
 Optimize Your Brain.